-Dr Katja Hofmann is a researcher at the Machine Intelligence and Perception group at Microsoft Research Cambridge.
-She is the research lead of Project Malmo, which uses the popular game Minecraft as an experimentation platform for developing artificial intelligence technology.
+Dr Katja Hofmann is a researcher at the Machine Intelligence and Perception group at Microsoft Research Cambridge, where she leads Project Malmo, which uses the popular game Minecraft as an experimentation platform for developing artificial intelligence technology.
 Her long-term goal is to develop AI systems that learn to collaborate with people, to empower their users and help solve complex real-world problems.

 Outside of Project Malmo, she works on online evaluation and interactive learning for information retrieval.
 This means that she tries to understand how we can apply machine learning and artificial intelligence to develop more intelligent search and recommendation systems.